 Approved pre-departure test results

-The Ministry of Health has confirmed the following types of tests are acceptable by the New Zealand Director-General of Health:
+The Ministry of Health has confirmed the following types of tests are acceptable for all countries except Australia and very high risk countries by the New Zealand Director-General of Health:

 - LAMP, or

-- antigen tests (they may also be referred to as viral antigen tests).
+- antigen test (they may also be referred to as viral antigen tests).

 All tests must be processed by a laboratory recognised in the country of origin as authorised or accredited to conduct tests.